moorepants/me41055/content/pages/syllabus.rst

    This will be the instructor's primary communication avenue to you.
 These announcements can be forwarded to your TU Delft email address.
 You are expected to read these when shared.
-Assignments (Vocareum)
+Content -> Vocareum (Jupyter Notebook Server)
    You will access the homework Jupyter notebook assignments here.
 You can edit and execute the notebooks in the Vocareum interface that is linked via each assignment.
-The "sandbox" assignment gives access to a Vocareum Jupyter instance where you can practice and explore the software.
+The "Sandbox" assignment gives access to a Vocareum Jupyter instance where you can practice and explore the software.
-Discussions
+Collaboration -> Discussions
    All questions for the instructors (or fellow classmates) that are not of a private nature should be asked in Brightspace discussions.
 If you need to discuss something of a private nature with the instructor(s), use email.
 Grades
-   Homework grades will be posted to Brightspace throughout the duration of the course.
+   Homework grades will be posted to Vocareum and/or Brightspace throughout the duration of the course.
 Groups
    To attend the work sessions in-person, you must sign up for that week's group.
 It is first come, first serve for the 75 open slots.